borenstein-lab/MetaLAFFA/README.md

 `--verbose, -v`: If used, run Snakemake in verbose mode to print the bodies of generated job scripts and additional running information

-`--local, -l`: If used, run metaLAFFA locally rather than submitting each step as a job to a cluster
+`--local, -l`: If used, run MetaLAFFA locally rather than submitting each step as a job to a cluster

-Some notes on metaLAFFA usage:
+Some notes on MetaLAFFA usage:

-1. Since Snakemake (and thus metaLAFFA) needs to run for the entire annotation process, we recommend that you begin a [**screen session**](https://ss64.com/bash/screen.html) to start the pipeline and then detach the screen so you do not need to keep your terminal open.
+1. Since Snakemake (and thus MetaLAFFA) needs to run for the entire annotation process, we recommend that you begin a [**screen session**](https://ss64.com/bash/screen.html) to start the pipeline and then detach the screen so you do not need to keep your terminal open.

 2. You can use the `-n <number_of_jobs>` (default is 50 for <number_of_jobs>) option to specify how many jobs should be in your cluster's queue at any one time.
 This limits the number of jobs that will be running at any one time but also avoids flooding the job queue with the potentially enormous number of jobs that may be generated.
 You should modify this setting according to your cluster resources and job queue etiquette.

 3. You can use the `-w <time_in_seconds>` (default is 60 for <time_in_seconds>) option to specify the time to wait after a job finishes running before checking for the existence of the expected output file.
 Snakemake does this to determine whether the job completed successfully, and if running on a cluster, there can often be some delay between jobs technically finishing and output files being detectable when shared filesystems are involved.
 When running on a cluster, you should modify this setting according to the expected latency for your cluster environment.

-4. When running on a cluster, metaLAFFA, by default, requests 10G of RAM per job, along with some step-specific memory requests according to the needs of the various tools used in the pipeline.
+4. When running on a cluster, MetaLAFFA, by default, requests 10G of RAM per job, along with some step-specific memory requests according to the needs of the various tools used in the pipeline.
 You can modify the default resource requests by editing lines 9-13 of `config/cluster.py`, and you can modify step-specific resource requests by editing the `cluster_params` Python dictionary of each step's configuration submodule in `config/steps/<name_of_pipeline_step>.py`.

 ##### Locating final outputs